QuaSi-Software/Documentation/docs/gensim_user_manual.md

 ## 3 Simulation

 Once all the parameters have been entered, the simulation is started using the "Model generation and Simulation" button (see following figure).
-During the following completely automatised process, the *EnergyPlus®* model is generated in the first step.
-This turns the generic model into a customised *EnergyPlus®* building model.
+During the following completely automatised process, the *EnergyPlus™* model is generated in the first step.
+This turns the generic model into a customised *EnergyPlus™* building model.
 In the second step, the generated building model is simulated with the specified time step width (according to the parameter in the following figure).

 ![start of the simulation](fig/231106_start_simulation.png)

 The user is continuously informed about the progress of the model generation and simulation, as exemplary shown in the figure below.
-At the end of the simulation process, the results of the *EnergyPlus®* simulation are imported into the *Excel®* user interface.
+At the end of the simulation process, the results of the *EnergyPlus™* simulation are imported into the *Excel®* user interface.

 ![simulation status information](fig/231117_sim_status.png)